Kiffhost/exalted-scripture-understanding/Rules Sidebars/Lunar Strangers Book/MANIPULATION CHARM CONCEPTS.md

 The story counts as a custom held by those who’ve heard it for purposes of her Lunar Charms.
 Shape-Stealing Betrayal (Essence 2; Argent
-Trickster’s Rook): Perform a [[sacred hunt]] that concludes when the target makes a meaningful expression or gesture of trust in the Lunar that she doesn’t deserve.
+Trickster’s Rook): Perform a [[Sacred Hunt]] that concludes when the target makes a meaningful expression or gesture of trust in the Lunar that she doesn’t deserve.
 Suspicion-Stirring Deviltry (Essence 2; Night
 Sky Burial): When someone uncovers false evidence planted with Night Sky Burial, they’re compelled to spread word of their discovery and they